Our Service

 Treatment duration varies based on severity and individual factors, but most clients experience significant improvement within 12-20 sessions.
 Dr. Estupinian uses evidence-based protocols showing 75-85% response rates.
 Initial symptom reduction often occurs within 4-6 sessions, with continued improvement over 3-4 months.
 Unlike generic therapy that can continue indefinitely, our structured CBT approach has clear endpoints and measurable outcomes.
 Some clients opt for brief booster sessions during major transitions.

-Dr. Estupinian’s VR therapy creates immersive simulations of feared situations like presentations, parties, job interviews, and dating scenarios.
+Dr. Estupinian’s VR therapy creates immersive simulations of feared situations, such as presentations, parties, job interviews, and dating scenarios.
 VR allows controlled, repeated practice impossible in real life, with physiological monitoring to track anxiety reduction.
 Research shows that VR exposure therapy is as effective as traditional exposure therapy and is more acceptable to clients.
 The technology particularly appeals to tech-savvy Silicon Valley clients comfortable with digital interventions.

 Social anxiety significantly impacts romantic relationships through fear of rejection, inability to initiate contact, and anxiety about maintaining relationships.
 Dr. Estupinian addresses dating app anxiety, first date catastrophizing, intimacy fears, and communication challenges.
 Treatment respects individual values while building confidence for an authentic connection.
 Many clients progress from complete dating avoidance to successful long-term relationships.